DLweighting/Distribution-Learning-based-weighting/readme.md

 ```
 ## Run the code

-To reproduce the simulations, we recommend that you generate data and implement those baseline methods in R first, then run the Python code to implement the DLW method and get all the results.
+To reproduce the simulations, we recommend that you generate data and implement those baseline methods in R first, then run the python code to implement the DLW method and get all the results.
 For real data, please use the dataset in the folder `realdata_twins`, implement the baselines and DLW method following the same procedure.

 ```
 # examples to implement data generation and baseline methods for simulations in R